mvitousek/reticulated/docs/tutorial.md

 This program uses the type annotation `List(float)`, which represents (as you might guess) a Python list containing floating point values.
+You don't need to do anything special to create a list that Reticulated will recognize as a `List(float)` -- a normal Python list that contains only floating point numbers is all that's expected.

+    :>> ss([3.2, 5.4, 2.5])
+    45.650000000000006
+    :>> ss([3.5, 3.2, 'hello world!'])
+    Traceback (most recent call last):
+      File "./tutorial3.py", line 17, in <module>
+        ss([3.5, 3.2, 'hello world!'])
+    retic.transient.CastError:
+    ./tutorial3.py:17:2: Expected argument of type List(Float) but value '[3.5, 3.2, 'hello world!']' was provided instead. (code ARG_ERROR)

 It's easy to define types representing lists of whatever element type you want: if `T` is any type, then `List(T)` is a list of that kind of value.
 This `T` can even be another list -- `List(List(int))` is the type of a two-dimensional list containing integers.
 Similarly, unordered sets containing things of type `T` are written `Set(T)`, dictionaries with keys of type `T` and values of type `S` are written `Dict(T, S)`, and tuples (of any number of elements) are written `Tuple(T, S, ...)`, with the number of types provided matching the number of elements in the tuple.

 One important way that values of these types differ from simple integers, strings, etc. in Python is that these values are _mutable_ -- the number 42 will always be the number 42, but an empty list can have things added to it.
 This means that a value that was, at one time, a list of ints can later have a string added to it.
-However, Reticulated prevents this from actually happening by analzying the values flowing into and out of lists and other collections, and making sure they're always aligned with the types expected.
+However, Reticulated prevents this from actually happening by analyzing the values flowing into and out of lists and other collections, and making sure they're always aligned with the types expected.
 So, given a function like: